Spring Signing Week '14: Amanda Atanasson Tigers Up

 Atanasson, a 5-Star player from the Mid-Atlantic Section, committed to Louisiana State.
 She selected the Tigers over a host of universities from various areas - none too close to her home in Owings Mills, Md.

-"The vibe of the school and the coaches is what got me," said Atanasson, who stands first in Maryland, sixth in the Mid-Atlantic Section and 44th nationally in the senior class, according to the Babolat Recruiting Lists.
+"The vibe of the school and the coaches is what got me," said Atanasson, who stands first in Maryland, sixth in the Mid-Atlantic Section and 44th nationally in the senior class, according to the Babolat Class Rankings.
 In 2013, she climbed as high as 34th in the class.

 "My first visit was to South Carolina, and then I went to Illinois and UC Santa Barbara, and then LSU.
 It was really tough because every school's great and had really unique things," she said.